BCT2006/Garcello-Codename-Port/README.md

 I made this in like 2 hours, and I plan to update it.

-If you have questions on how something works you can ping me in the discord, no promises that ill respond though.
+If you have questions on how something works you can ping me in the codename discord, no promises that ill respond though.